Sandeep337021/Data-Analysis-Dashboard-/README.md

-# Data-Analysis-Dashboard
+# Chocolate Shipment Data Analysis ( Interactive Dashboard using PowerBI )
+## Project Objective
-I developed a data‑driven shipment analytics dashboard that provides a complete overview of product performance, regional sales, and team profitability.
-The project integrates multiple visualization techniques to transform raw shipment data into actionable business insights.
+The goal of this project is to develop a comprehensive shipment analytics dashboard that transforms raw business data into actionable insights.
+It empowers stakeholders to monitor product performance, track regional sales, and evaluate team profitability for better decision‑making.